php-ru/symfony-docs-ru/form/form_themes.rst

 Global form themes defined in the app are always applied to all forms, even those which use the ``form_theme`` tag to apply their own themes.
-You may want to disable this for example when creating an admin interface for a bundle which can be installed on different Symfony apps (and so you can't control what themes are enabled globally).
+You may want to disable this for example when creating an admin interface for a bundle which can be installed on different Symfony applications (and so you can't control what themes are enabled globally).
 To do that, add the ``only`` keyword after the list of form themes:

 .. code-block:: twig